 In the last few years, the medias progressively normalised the xenophobic ideas of UKIP (and others like UKIP).
 With time passing, the capitalist class decided to have everyone forget the responsibility of the banks in the 2008 crisis.
 But who emptied the State’s coffers?
 The banks, and not the immigrants!
 To help in having this forgotten, and even denied, the bourgeois class manipulated public opinion.
 In 2014, The Times named Nigel Farage “Briton of the Year”.
 Soon after the 2016 Brexit result in the referendum, Farage won the right to present his own LBC Radio Show, for one hour every night.
 He worked from that position, and still does, to exalt the extraordinary capacity of the Britons (the White ones), show contempt for ‘the other’ , and create the new “British-born” category of human being.

-In 2013, UKIP won 147 posts of councillors in local elections, but this was not from the de-industrialised regions above mentioned.
+In 2013, UKIP won 147 posts of councillors in local elections, but this was not from the de-industrialised regions mentioned above.
 UKIP managed to send 24 MPs to the European Parliament; but according to the Centre for International Research YouGov, these gains came from the right wingers leaving the Tory Party, the disintegrating LibDems and a small working class layer that normally votes Tory.

 A study carried out after the general elections of 2017 found that only 1/3 of those who had just voted Labour, had supported Brexit in the referendum the year before.
 Generally speaking, Remain has been the position of the Trade Unions and Labour Party.
 In these organisations, the lack of mass debates between the ordinary workers, and the lack of trade union-Labour study-circles open to all, left almost all the political scene to the Brexiteers, their lies and their prejudices.

 As a class, the working class does not support Brexit.
-What it lacks, is the political and didactic means to defend itself properly from it.
+What it lacks, is the political and edifying means to defend itself properly from it.

 The Remainers and the Labour Party: